Energy, Climate and Transportation

 - Tri-C provides a free RTA U-Pass to registered and paid credit students to encourage the use of mass transit.
 The results of student commuting surveys conducted before and after the RTA U-Pass program began show a significant increase in student transit use as a result of the U-Pass.

-- Tri-C's Metro Campus now has a bike share station near the Student Services building as part of the UHBikes system in Cleveland, and a discounted student rate is available to members who sign up using their Tri-C email address.
+- Tri-C's Metro Campus now has a bike share station near the intersection of Community College Ave and East 30th St as part of the UHBikes system in Cleveland, and a discounted student rate is available to members who sign up using their Tri-C email address.
 Bikes in the UHBikes system can be ridden between the Metro Campus station and other stations in the UHBikes system - visit the UHBikes system map for more information on station and bike locations.

 - Tri-C encourages employees to bike because it can benefit health and wellness, and to commute by bike if possible to reduce pollution.
 Most of Tri-C’s campuses have bike racks – select the campus link of your choice to see a map which includes bike rack locations: Metro, Western, Eastern, Westshore, Corporate College West, and the District Office.